kelsywells/webapi-challenge/README.md

 - [ ] Describe a Resource?

-A resource is everything we interact with, accessible by a unique URL.
+A resource is everything we interact with, accessible by a unique URI.
 They have multiple representations and are communicated over a stateless protocol.
 Management is done through methods.

 - [ ] What can the API return to help clients know if a request was successful?